Best Things to Do in Friedrichshafen at Lake Constance

 In the city you will find some nice cafes and restaurants along the promenade: take a little break here and enjoy the view of the impressive Lake Constance panorama in good weather.

-Unfortunately, you will also find some tourist traps here.
+Unfortunately, you will also find some tourist traps here and perhaps you will give the “wine cellar city wall” a wide berth.
 But I can definitely recommend these locations:

 Aika Always good for a coffee or a bite in between, open summer and winter, and perfect if you just want to chill.